Abdulrahman-devx7/MathGameProject/README.md

 - Real-time performance evaluation through
 - Passing encapsulated variables via structs by reference to improve memory efficiency with $O(1)$ space efficiency.
 - Implementation of input validation using the `cin.fail()` & `cin.peek()` in the `cin` object to prevent infinite loops or unexpected behavior
+- Usage of function overloading to make reusable functions for differing parameters.